 Fix and reward tariff

 These Sainsburys Energy tariffs both come with an exit fee attached of £30 but its prices are fixed for the full term of the contract.
-The annual estimates fall safely under the regulated price cap of £1,127 for dual fuel, but we would say you could definitely find a deal that’s easier on your wallet.
-To get help finding one, just call 020 3608 4293 for free and an agent will guide you through the process.
+The annual estimates fall under the regulated price cap of £1,138 for dual fuel at the time of writing (last updated May 2021), but we would say you could definitely find a deal that’s easier on your wallet.

 While Sainsburys Energy tariffs are not technically 100% green - you can see its fuel mix for yourself below - as it uses fossil fuels like natural gas and coal to create its energy, it does claim that its tariffs are 100% renewable.
 This is because it matches 100% of the electricity its customers use with the purchase of REGOs (link coming soon), which is energy generated from renewable sources.